bansallab/asnr/Networks/Mammalia/cattle_dominance_weighted/Readme.md

 **Edge weight type**| frequency
 **Time span of data collection**| Not specified
-**Time resolution of data collection**| 1 sec **Citation**| Martin W./n Schein and Milton H./n Fohrman./n Social dominance relationships in a herd of dairy cattle./n The British J./n of Animal Behaviour, 3(2):45-55, 1955./n
+**Time resolution of data collection**| 1 sec **Citation**| Martin W.
+ Schein and Milton H.
+ Fohrman.
+ Social dominance relationships in a herd of dairy cattle.
+ The British J.
+ of Animal Behaviour, 3(2):45-55, 1955.